 A flat fee structure is probably one of the easiest fee schedules to understand.
 Typically, when you look at a mutual fund expense ratio to identify the management fees, it tends to be a flat fee.
 This means that the advisor charges a single rate no matter what asset or investment selection you make.

 It’s important to note that some investment managers may choose to lower this fee as your portfolio increases.
-For example, if you have less than $1 million under management your fee might be 1.50%, while someone who has a portfolio between $5 million and $10 million may have a 1.25% fee.
+For example, if you have less than $1 million under management, your fee might be 1.5%, while someone who has a portfolio between $5 million and $10 million may have a 1.25% fee.

 Tiered Management Fees

-Under a tiered investment management fee structure, different asset levels are assessed various fees.
-By using this fee structure, all clients pay the same rate at the deposit level, no matter the account size.
+Under a tiered investment management fee structure, different asset levels are assessed their own specific fee rates.
+By using this structure, all clients pay the same rate at the deposit level, no matter the account size.
 For example, the investment manager may charge 1.75% on the first $250,000, $1.50% on the next $750,000, 1.25% on the next $5 million and so on.

 Management Fees Assessed by Asset Class on Investment Balance